 Just how do you do it all when you Home School?
 The short answer is: No we can not.
-The longer answer is I think I’ve been asked this question almost as much as the dreaded question of socialisation!
-As a veteran home educator of 20 years I have walked through valleys of Homeschool Burnout and at times the loneliness of homeschooling older children and this has all been inter mingled with the high times of success and achievement.
+The longer answer is I think I’ve been asked this question almost as much as the dreaded question of socialization!
+As a veteran home educator of 20 years, I have walked through the valleys of Homeschool Burnout and at times the loneliness of homeschooling older children and this has all been intermingled with the high times of success and achievement.
 I am constantly amazed at how each of us have been endowed with gifts and abilities that are unique to us and our experience.
 Trying to do every single thing that you feel you “should” be doing is a dangerous trap along this journey.
 There are so many trends and the age of computing has opened up so many avenues to make us feel guilty of what we are not doing within our schools (not to mention Pinterest.
-Although this can be a great servant when you need an idea).
+Although this can be a great service when you need an idea).

 The truth be told for many of us we will bring guilt and shame upon ourselves if we embark on this journey and think we have to do EVERYTHING!
 There will be seasons where we may need to reach out and ask for help, we may need to make use of a co-op or employ a tutor to help our students.
 The best thing we can do for ourselves is take time to re-evaluate, grow and change with our children and realise that at times we will need to go outside of ourselves and be a part of the wider community in order to succeed.
 We need to lean into our strengths fully and delegate needs in our weaker areas and know that this does not mean we have failed.

 Charlotte Mason advised the teacher to replenish her soul with a continual supply of ideas. …stimulates your educational thought in many directions and keeps you from drifting into mere routine… Do not think this is a selfish thing to do, because the advantage does not end with yourself.”

 5 Tips to Empower you to Do it All